Documentation Index

 - Collecting a patient’s email address:

-- Before you collect a patient’s email address, here are some important questions to ask.
-The table below shows why each question is significant in different scenarios.
+- Before you collect a patient’s email address, here are some important questions to ask:

 - Do you have a Patient Passport account with other practices, whether it be for yourself or someone else?
 If so, what is the email address associated with that account?